 Yes, all of this can be a LOT of work.
 Maybe you're up for it or maybe you're looking at this thinking it's a huge task that you don't have time for.
 This could be just the excuse you're looking for to contact your clients and see how they're doing.
 You can use this as an opportunity to reach out to them and you might even drum up some business as you talk with them.
 The other option you have is to pay for all of this to be done.

-Webstix offers some services related to this which you might be interested in:
+Webstix offers some services which you might be interested in:

 And if you'd like help with setting up your spreadsheet, doing research or anything else related to your online reputation management, please contact Webstix and we'll see how we can help you.